Florida Paycheck Calculator Guide

 | $200,000 | $144,497 | $119,290 | +$25,207/yr |

-At $100,000 in salary, Florida workers keep $11,075 more per year than their California counterparts — enough to fully fund a Roth IRA ($7,000) and an HSA ($4,075 of the $4,300 limit) with money to spare.
+At $100,000, Florida workers keep $11,075 more per year than their California counterparts — enough to fully fund a Roth IRA ($7,000) and most of an HSA ($4,075 of the $4,300 limit) just from the state tax difference alone.

 Florida: A Retirement Tax Haven